return to homepage

 The Creed goes on to talk about God the Son, Who plays the role in your redemption.
 It lists important truths about Jesus Christ, the second Person of the Blessed Trinity.
 You state that He...

-• was conceived by the power of the Holy Spirit
+• was conceived by the Holy Spirit

 • born of the Virgin Mary